kalo4ever/WorkflowAI/README.md

 > latencies for development.
 Detailed setup for both the [client](./client/README.md) and [api](./api/README.md)
 > are provided in their respective READMEs.

 > For now, we rely on public read access to the storage in the frontend.
+The URLs are not discoverable though so it should be ok until we implement temporary leases for files.
 > On minio that's possible with the following commands

 ```sh